mpfi-dsp/GoldInAndOut/README.md

         return [self.cstm_props[i].text() if self.cstm_props[i].text() else self.wf['props'][i]['placeholder'] for i in range(len(self.cstm_props))]
 ```

-Graphs will be automically generated based on your input in the globals file.
+Graphs will be automatically generated based on your input in the globals file.
 An example is below:

 <img src="https://user-images.githubusercontent.com/47064842/133366982-91610e29-51d2-4166-a2f1-94fde45258bf.png" width="500px">